Holographic correlators from multi-mode AdS$_5$ bubbling geometries: Mellin space correlators and superconformal Ward identity

 \subsection{Superconformal Ward identities}

 Each of the two sequences of all-light correlators of two CPOs and two descendants given above is related by a superconformal Ward identity to a sequence of correlators of four CPOs in the supergravity regime, in which the descendant $\cD_q$ is replaced by the CPO $\cO_{q+2}$.
 We next analyze these Ward identities.
-This will enable us to confirm the Mellin space boostrap conjecture for the sequence $\langle \cO_3 \bar\cO_3 \bar\cO_{p} \cO_{p}\rangle$, and obtain a novel expression for the dynamical part of the sequence $\langle \cO_2 \bar\cO_3 \bar\cO_{p} \cO_{p+1}\rangle$.
+This will enable us to confirm the expression for the sequence $\langle \cO_3 \bar\cO_3 \bar\cO_{p} \cO_{p}\rangle$ derived in~\cite{Aprile:2017xsp}, using the Mellin space formula of~\cite{Rastelli:2016nze,Rastelli:2017udc}.
+It will also enable us to derive an explicit compact expression for the dynamical part of the sequence $\langle \cO_2 \bar\cO_3 \bar\cO_{p} \cO_{p+1}\rangle$, and to verify that this expression agrees with the results of~\cite{Rastelli:2016nze,Rastelli:2017udc,Arutyunov:2018neq,Arutyunov:2018tvn,Caron-Huot:2018kta}.

 For the correlators involving two CPOs and two descendants, for Sequence 1 and 2 respectively, from \eqref{eq:cK-defn} we have \be \mathcal{C}^{(\mathrm{\sst{desc}})}_{3,3,\:\! k+4,\:\!k+4}(U,V) \,=\, \frac{1}{U^{k+4}} \mathcal{G}^{(\mathrm{\sst{desc}})}_{3,3,\:\!k+4,\:\!k+4}(U,V) \,, \qquad \mathcal{C}^{(\mathrm{\sst{desc}})}_{2,3,\:\!k+4,\:\!k+5}(U,V) \,=\, \frac{1}{U^{k+5}} \mathcal{G}^{(\mathrm{\sst{desc}})}_{2,3,\:\!k+4,\:\!k+5}(U,V) \,. \ee Similarly, for the corresponding correlators of four CPOs, we have \be \mathcal{C}^{(\mathrm{\sst{CPO}})}_{3,3,\:\!k+2,\:\!k+2}(U,V) \,=\, \frac{1}{U^{k+2}} \mathcal{G}^{(\mathrm{\sst{CPO}})}_{3,3,\:\!k+2,\:\!k+2}(U,V) \,, \qquad \mathcal{C}^{(\mathrm{\sst{CPO}})}_{2,3,\:\!k+2,\:\!k+3}(U,V) \,=\, \frac{1}{U^{k+3}} \mathcal{G}^{(\mathrm{\sst{CPO}})}_{2,3,\:\!k+2,\:\!k+3}(U,V) \,. \ee